uma-dev/GCP-course/notes.md

 ## Zones

 GCP have 20+ zones around the world.
-Each zone have al least 3 zones connected with low-l tency links.
+Each zone have al least 3 zones connected with low-latency links.
 Each zone has one or more discrete clusters.
 - Region and zone utilization is based on latency, HW requirements, availability, regulations and cost.
 - Instances runs in a Region, but images and templates (unless uses zonal machines) are global.